 Instructions

-- Brush the dough lightly with oil, making sure to get all the way to the edges.
-In a medium bowl, toss together the cheese and black pepper, then dump the mixture onto the oiled dough and spread it out evenly, leaving a 1-inch border of dough.
+- Prick the dough all over with a fork and brush it lightly with oil, making sure to get the oil all the way to the edges.
+In a medium bowl, toss together the cheese and 1 to 1½ teaspoons of black pepper, then dump the mixture onto the oiled dough and spread it out evenly, leaving a 1-inch border of dough.
 Drizzle with half of the cream.

-- As soon as the pizza comes out of the oven, drizzle on the remaining cream, sprinkle with the salt, and finish with a grind or two of black pepper.
+- As soon as the pizza comes out of the oven, drizzle on the remaining cream, sprinkle with a pinch of salt, and finish with a pinch of black pepper (if desired).
 Let it rest for 5 minutes, then slice and serve.

 Rachael says